Context-file compression

-3. Set the decode prompt
+2. Add the context-file decode prompt

 tokelang.com